mayank8888/lc1-challenge-app/README.md

 ## tc-auth
- you must supply enviromental varaibles for both  `TC_AUTH0_CLIENT` and `TC_AUTH0_SECRET` you can set them to any value for the time being until we have the config dir set up
+ you must supply enviromential variables for both  `TC_AUTH0_CLIENT` and `TC_AUTH0_SECRET` you can set them to any value for the time being until we have the config dir set up.
+If you have created the .env file you can ignore this.
  ```export TC_AUTH0_CLIENT=foo```
  ```export TC_AUTH0_SECRET=bar```